 The Judge Kathryn J. DuFour Law Library welcomes our incoming J.D. (classes of 2021 and 2022), M.L.S., LL.M, and transfer students!

-The materials on this page will help orient you to the library and its services.
+The materials on this page will help orient you to the library, its collections, and its services.
 This guide includes information about getting ready for class, getting online, and getting the most out of the library resources during your first days and weeks in law school.
 We're here to help so please don't hesitate to ask us if you have any questions!

 Please note that the Law Library offered all new students (1L, 1E, M.L.S., LL.M) a free copy of The BlueBook: A Uniform System of Citation during orientation.
 However, if you did not receive your free copy during orientation please stop by the Reference Department and ask one of the Reference Librarians for a copy.